solo-io/gloo-ref-arch/security/auth/oauth/google/README.md

-_This doc was automatically created by Valet 0.4.3-7-g78e3ed9 from the workflow defined in workflow.yaml.
+_This doc was automatically created by Valet 0.4.3-8-g87110e5 from the workflow defined in workflow.yaml.
 To deploy the demo, you can use `valet ensure -f workflow.yaml` from this directory, or execute the steps manually.
 Do not modify this file directly, it will be overwritten the next time the docs are generated._

 # Oauth with Google

 In this workflow, we'll deploy the petclinic application with Gloo.
 Then we'll set up oauth with Google as an OIDC provider.

 This workflow assumes you already have a Kubernetes cluster, and you've installed Gloo Enterprise to the gloo-system namespace.

+## Deploy the Petclinic Monolith

+Let's deploy the petclinic monolith.